zittox/telegrambot-itsagramlive/README.md

 #
 ## Disclaimer

 Neither this bot or its creator are associated or affiliated to Instagram.
-This is an unofficial application and stands no liability or warranty of usage.
+This is an unofficial implementation and stands no liability or warranty of usage.
 Use at your own risk.